tom-ferragut/tom-ferragut.github.io/_pages/gallery.md

 # Hurwitz Problem

 Master internship at Pisa university, c, who made these three figures.
-They represent some combinatorial events for paths in a specific exagon tilling of the torus.
+They represent some combinatorial events for paths in a specific exagon tiling of the torus.

 {% include feature_row id="PisaInternship" %}